ingerjm0/writing-portfolio/xml/get-started.md

     </tr>
     <tr>
         <td><p>ActiveX Automation</p></td>
-        <td><p>BarTender exposes the functionality of ActiveX Automation as a set of software objects.
-By using a programming or scripting language, such as Visual Basic or C#, you can use ActiveX Automation to pass BTXML scripts to BarTender by using the Application object XMLScript method.</p></td>
+        <td>BarTender exposes the functionality of ActiveX Automation as a set of software objects.
+By using a programming or scripting language, such as Visual Basic or C#, you can use ActiveX Automation to pass BTXML scripts to BarTender by using the Application object XMLScript method.</td>
     </tr>
     <tr>
         <td><p>Command Line Interface</p></td>